AnujDharurkar/Notary/README.md

 # Notary
-Notary: A simple JavaScript project to display various information about your books
+Notary: A JavaScript project to display various details about your books like Word Count, Most/Least Word Used, and Document Stats.